 We will be happy reading together while snuggled up or walking arm in arm while radiating a happy coupled energy.
 We will enjoy a lazy morning stealing loving looks while reading the paper or getting out for a vigorous (or not so vigorous) ride or hike.

 Random rhetorical rambling re relationships.
 Excessive evaluation eventually reveals reasonable relationship rejection reasons.
 I am convinced that a goodly number of you perusing this patently, painfully purple prose would make a supremely satisfactory partner for life.
 We just(!) have to take our courage in our hands, plunge ahead and make the best of the shared existence.

 I am a Dragon/Scorpio for those who care about these things.

 I am physically fit.
-I run (have done my marathon), bike (have done my 100 mile ride), mountain climb (did Iron and Mt.
+I run (have done my marathon), bike (have done my century), mountain climb (did Iron and Mt.
 Baldy in one day), golf, ski, river raft, lift weights, and have a Concept2 rowing machine (not all simultaneously).
 I still easily fit in 31" jeans, just like 50 years ago, and have maintained the same weight, also.